WsmEb/fix_all_errors_cant_join_to_domaine-windows-server-2022/README.md

 netsh advfirewall set allprofiles state off
 </code>

-# in this case if you run <code> nslookup <your-domaine> </code>  ,and it result you the dns name of your local home internet provider
+# in this case if you run <code> nslookup 'your-domaine' </code>  ,and it result you the dns name of your local home internet provider

 use this commands in the client machine:
 <code>